mattzipan/daily-dev-tips/src/pages/posts/may-the-4th-be-with-you.md

 And wishing all of you a wonderful 4th of May.

 Let us remember that there are bigger things in life than working 24/7, and we should also take some time off to spend quality time with our loved ones.

+Let us remember that there are bigger things in life than development, <a href="https://snowmaddigital.com/seo-for-wedding-venues/" target="_blank">SEO</a> & marketing 24/7, and that we should take some time off to spend quality time with our loved ones.

 ## We don't believe you